Kunull/Writeups/docs/Lord of SQLInjection/goblin.md

 ### Method 1

-In order to make the result of the first query `False`, we can provide the following URI:
+In order to make the result of the first query `False`, we can provide the following URI parameter:

 ```
 ?no=0